-The Song Meter Mini 2 creates standard .wav files that can be opened with most audio applications.
-The audio application must be able to support the sample rate of the recorded file.
+The Song Meter Mini Bat 2 creates standard .wav files and/or zero crossing files.
+The audio application must be able to support the sample rate of the recorded file, and/or zero-crossing (.zc) format files.

 7. MAINTANANCE

 7.1.
 DEPLOYMENT CHECKLIST